ng-select/ng-select/README.md

       this.config.notFoundText = 'Custom not found';
       this.config.appendTo = 'body';
       // set the bindValue to global config when you use the same
-      // bindValue is most of the place.
+      // bindValue in most of the place.
       // You can also override bindValue for the specified template
       // by defining `bindValue` as property
       // Eg : <ng-select bindValue="some-new-value"></ng-select>